 Construction projects included in the CIP are subject to ordinary construction risks and delays, including but not limited to: inclement weather or natural hazards affecting work and timeliness of completion; contractor claims or nonperformance; work stoppages or slowdowns; unanticipated project site conditions encountered during construction; errors or omissions in contract documents requiring change orders; and/or higher than anticipated construction bids or costs (including as a result of steeper inflationary increases), any of which could affect the costs and availability of, or delivery schedule for, equipment, components, materials, labor or subcontractors, and result in increased CIP costs.
-The construction schedules for certain Metropolitan projects were initially delayed as a result of the COVID-19 outbreak and, although some projects continue to be delayed due to supply chain issues and other geopolitical conditions.
-Although not currently anticipated, additional delays in the future are possible.
+The construction schedules for certain Metropolitan projects were initially delayed as a result of the COVID-19 outbreak and, although not currently anticipated, additional delays in the future are possible.
 See "INTRODUCTIONGOVERNANCE AND MANAGEMENT-COVID-19 Pandemic."